geltz/colorsorter/README.md

 # colorsorter

-Copy images into a `colorsorted/` folder so that alphabetical order follows each image’s dominant hue
+Copy images into a `colorsorted/` folder so that alphabetical order follows each image’s dominant hue.

 ## Install